 How to get to Kos

-You can travel to Kos from mainland Greece at the port of Piraeus in Athens.
-Normally, there are daily ferry crossings throughout the year and the journey duration is 10.5 hours on average.
-If you’re in Turkey, you can also catch a ferry from the port city of Bodrum just a few miles off the coast of Kos.
-The island is well connected with other nearby islands such as Rhodes, Nisyros and Kalymnos.
+You can travel to Kos from mainland Greece, from the port of Piraeus in Athens.
+Normally, there are daily ferry crossings throughout the year and the journey duration is around 11.5 hours on average.
+If you’re in Turkey, you can also catch a ferry from the port city of Bodrum, just a few miles off the coast of Kos.
+The island is also well connected with other nearby islands, such as Rhodes, Nisyros and Kalymnos.

 Moreover, there’s an international airport in Kos, close to the village of Antimachia, 30 minutes from the main port of the island.